Pete Thompson (professor)

-Pete Kaululaʻau Gustave Thompson (1949March 2, 2015) was an activist and professor in the Ethnic Studies department at the University of Hawaiʻi at Mānoa.
-He is best known for his work in the Waiāhole-Waikāne struggle and the protests against the construction of the Interstate H-3.
+Pete Kaululaʻau Gustave Thompson (1949 – March 2, 2015) was an activist and professor in the Ethnic Studies department at the University of Hawaiʻi at Mānoa.
+He is best known for his work in the Waiāhole-Waikāne struggle and the protests against constructing the Interstate H-3.

 Early life and education

 Thompson was born in Honolulu in 1949.
 He graduated from Kamehameha Schools in 1967.

 Career

 As a professor, Thompson helped to write the first curriculum about Native Hawaiians to be taught at the University of Hawaiʻi at Mānoa.
-He also did most of his activism while working as a professor, including acting as a founding member of the Kokua Kalama Committee, and acting as chairman of "For People, Land and Sea, Stop TH-3", a community opposing development of the Interstate H-3.
-He was well-known as a Marxist, and a community organizer with the Waiāhole-Waikāne Community Association.
+He also did most of his activism while working as a professor, including acting as a founding member of the Kokua Kalama Committee and as chairman of "For People, Land and Sea, Stop TH-3," a community opposing the development of the Interstate H-3.
+He was well-known as a Marxist and a community organizer with the Waiāhole-Waikāne Community Association.
 Thompson's interest and support of land rights extended into the greater Pacific, with his attendance at events like the conference in 1974/1975 for a Nuclear Free Pacific.

-After working as a professor he became an investment broker at Smith Barney, ranking 51st in the United States in 2008.
+After working as a professor, he became an investment broker at Smith Barney, ranking 51st in the United States in 2008.
 He also served as a board member for the Hawaii People’s Fund and the Hawaii Institute of Public Affairs.

 Thompson died on March 2, 2015.